sueddeutsche/editron/README.md

 Core repository of [editron](https://github.com/sueddeutsche/editron) json-editor.
 Its Controller may be used to setup form, based on nested editors for each data.

+You actually need to see what it does.
+Screenshots will be added.
+In the meantime see the examples folder.

 ## Setup